ville-k/vinn/README.md

 # ViNN - A modular OpenCL accelerated library for Deep Learning

 ViNN is a cross platform MIT-licensed C++ library for training and evaluating artificial neural networks using OpenCL.
 ViNN parallelizes computationally intensive linear algebra routines using OpenCL, which provides significant performance gains over a single threaded CPU based implementation.
+Python bindings with NumPy integration ease developing new models and enable interoperability with existing tools and libraries.

 The design goals for ViNN are
 * correctness - use gradient checking, static analysis and strive for 100% unit test coverage